riz3ndrr/cubing-comp-round-sim/README.md

 - requests
 - numpy
 - pandas
+- matplotlib

 You can install the necessary packages by running this command in your terminal:

-`pip install customtkinter cubescrambler requests numpy pandas`
+`pip install customtkinter cubescrambler requests numpy pandas`matplotlib

 ### Run in terminal